Because of what He did on Calvary's cross -

 ...raving about how relaxed it was and how much fun everyone had.

-My new playset - which, Lord willing, should be complete by July or August - will consist of a play club (driver), long spoon (fairway wood), baffing spoon (around the green), and smooth face lofter (the only iron), all supplied by <Kelly Leonard>, a clubmaker extraordinaire from Canada.
+My new playset - which, Lord willing, should be complete by July or August - will consist of a long spoon (from the tees), short spoon (from the fairway), and smooth face lofter (around the greens), all supplied by <Kelly Leonard>, a clubmaker extraordinaire from Canada.

 He specializes in gorgeous 19th century clubs from the featherie and gutty eras; I purchased this putter from him back in 2017...